News

 Fighting talk is not what we need

-by Professor Sir Keith Burnett, 3 May 2017
+by Professor Sir Keith Burnett, 3 May 2017, published in the International Business Times

 Two negotiating parties always posture outside the room and then get on with the business inside.
 Between Prime Minister Theresa May and her EU counterparts, fighting talk is not what we need – it is fueling feelings of nationalist protectionism both sides of the channel.